meulmeesters/calypso/README.md

 ### Install Git and clone source code

 1. Setup password file.
-It's expected that the iuclid password will live in `/home/iuclid/iuclid-password.txt`
+It's expected that the iuclid password will live in `/home/iuclid/iuclid-password.txt` so you need to create the `iuclid` user if you haven't already.

 ```bash
 vi /home/iuclid/iuclid-password.txt